rodrimati1992/type_level/type_level_values/docs/appendix_control_flow.md

 ```

+Function adaptors:

+- Const always returns the value it captures.

-GetRhs here is a function adaptor which returns the second parameter of a binary function.
+- GetRhs returns the second parameter ,it is a binary function.

 # match expressions